-Projected Revenues, Expenses, and Debt Service Coverage - The following table shows the projected debt service coverage for Fiscal Year 2022 through Fiscal Year 2026.
-For comparative purposes, the projected debt service coverage is shown based both on Net Revenue, in accordance with the flow of funds pursuant to the Resolution, and on Gross Revenue, consistent with the Department's Covenant to Pay Costs of Operation and Maintenance as described in "SECURITY FOR THE BONDS - Payment of Costs of Operation and Maintenance from the STTF" above.
+Projected Revenues, Expenses, and Debt Service Coverage - The following table shows the projected debt service coverage for Fiscal Year 2022 through Fiscal Year 2026 based on the projected Gross and Net Revenues above.
+For comparative purposes, the projected debt service coverage is shown based both on Net Revenue, which is calculated as Gross Revenue less Cost of Operation and Cost of Maintenance in accordance with the Resolution, and on Gross Revenue, which reflects debt service coverage consistent with the Department's Covenant as described in "SECURITY FOR THE BONDS - Payment of Cost of Operation and Cost of Maintenance from STTF" above.
+These projections were based on the best information available when the estimates were made, which was believed to be accurate.
+Projections are statements of opinion and are subject to future events which may cause the actual results to differ materially from those set forth herein.
+Undue reliance should not be placed on these projections.